 Each year, Mr. Bliss, the Bliss Kids and I pick several pounds of blueberries from local farms.
 We keep a few pints out for summer feasting (and daily snacking!) and then freeze the rest to be used in muffins, pies, cobblers, smoothies, pancakes, and more.

-If you’re new to the wonderful world of freezing fruit, here’s a step-by-step tutorial to freezing blueberries.
+If you’re new to the wonderful world of freezing fruit, here’s a step-by-step tutorial on how to freeze blueberries.
 It’s SUPER easy, and really, there are no hard and fast rules.
 These are merely some steps that help ensure you don’t get mushy fruit after thawing, or hard-to-separate frozen clusters.
 These steps help my family and I achieve lots of happy little archives of this perfect fruit to enjoy for several months after blueberry season is long gone.

 Step #1: To wash or not to wash?